-Measure: Number of HUB Seminars and Outreach Efforts Conducted Short Definition: Measures the total number of statewide educational training/outreach seminars conducted for vendors and purchasers on an annual basis.
+Measure: Number of HUB Seminars and Outreach Efforts Conducted Short Definition: Measures the total number of statewide educational training/outreach seminars conducted for Smort Definition. vendors and purchasers on an annual basis.
 Purpose/Importance: To provide HUBs and purchasers relevant information to increase the availability and utilization of HUBs in the state's procurement opportunities.
 HUBs are listed in the HUB directory and are encouraged to be listed on the Centralized Master Bidders List (CMBL).
 Source/Collection: Statewide Procurement Division maintains a database that tracks Economic Opportunity Forums (EOFs) and other HUB training and educational events.
-Outreach efforts include seminars, forums, one-on-one meetings, training and networking events.
+Outreach efforts include seminars, forums, one-on-one meetings, training and networking events, online events and conference calls.
 Tracking information includes the dates, locations, type of information provided and participation of vendors and state agencies.
 Method of Calculation: A sum of the number of seminars/outreach events conducted.
 Data Limitations: None Calculation Type: Cumulative New Measure: No Desired Performance: Target or higher Measure: Number of Pieces of Mail Processed Short Definition: The number of pieces of mail processed through Statewide Procurement Division postage meters.
 Purpose/Importance: Statewide Procurement Division provides the maximum available discount on postal rates.
 Providing this service to other state agencies will serve to reduce duplication of services by state government.
 Source/Collection: Mail is metered through postage meters.
 Piece volumes are automatically recorded on the Pitney Bowes Business Manager System.
 Method of Calculation: Sum the total number of pieces of mail processed through Statewide Procurement Division postage meters at the end of each reporting period.
 Data Limitations: Volume of mail metered is customer driven.
 Calculation Type: Cumulative New Measure: No Desired Performance: Target or higher Measure: Average Number of Business Days to Process a Solicitation in Response to Non- Delegated Open Market Requisitions from Client Agencies (Under Texas Government Code Annotated §2155.132) Using the Most Appropriate Competitively Bid Procurement Method Short Definition: The average number of business days needed by the Statewide Procurement Division to process individual agency requirements and solicitations through the most appropriate competitively bid procurement method for goods and services that are not available on term contracts or scheduled purchases.
-Purpose/Importance: Measure demonstrates and documents the efficiency of using the most appropriate competitively bid procurement method to process larger open market purchases.